Here’s What College Students Need to Know About Long COVID

 Recent studies have shown that long COVID may be more common than initially thought.

 The U.S. Census Bureau's summer 2022 household pulse survey found that 16.3 million people ages 18-65 in the U.S. had long COVID at the time.
 That's approximately 8% of working-age Americans, according to an analysis from the Brookings Institute.

 Research has attempted to estimate long COVID's impact on society at large, but up until recently, little has been done to study its impact on college campuses.
-A recent study from George Washington University found that of 1,338 COVID-19 cases among university members, 36% reported long COVID symptoms.
+A March 2023 study from George Washington University found that of 1,338 COVID-19 cases among university members, 36% reported long COVID symptoms.

 How to Apply for Long COVID Disability